mikeroyal/dotNET-Guide/README.md

 [ASP.NET Core](https://asp.net/) is a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.

 [Mono](https://www.mono-project.com/) is a software platform designed to allow developers to easily create cross platform applications.
 It is an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.

-[Visual Studio](https://visualstudio.microsoft.com/) is an integrated development environment (IDE) from Microsoft; which is a feature-rich application that can be used for many aspects of software development.
-Visual Studio makes it easy to edit, debug, build, and publish your app.
-By using Microsoft software development platforms such as Windows API, Windows Forms, Windows Presentation Foundation, and Windows Store.

 [Rider](https://www.jetbrains.com/rider/) is a fast and powerful, cross-platform .NET IDE devloped by JetBrains to develop .NET, ASP.NET, .NET Core, Xamarin; or Unity applications for Windows, Mac, Linux.